nunderwood6/FCVS_clone/README.md

 # Flyover Country Visualization Suite (FCVS) <img align="center" src="images/FCLogo.png"/>

-This repository contains the **Flyover Country Visualization Suite (FCVS)**, a multivariate visualization Javascript library currently built on [Leaflet](http://leafletjs.com/) and [D3](https://d3js.org/)for integration into the Flyover Country mobile app.
-The library includes four designs for visualization of multivariate spatiotemporal data in mobile environments.
+This repository contains the **Flyover Country Visualization Suite (FCVS)**, a multivariate visualization Javascript library currently built on [Leaflet](http://leafletjs.com/) and [D3](https://d3js.org/) for integration into the Flyover Country mobile app.

 ## What is Flyover Country?

 [Flyover Country](https://flyovercountry.io/)  is a National Science Foundation funded offline mobile app for geoscience outreach and data discovery.
 The app exposes interactive geologic maps from Macrostrat.org, fossil localities from Neotomadb.org and Paleobiodb.org, core sample localities from LacCore.org, Wikipedia articles, offline base maps, and the user’s current GPS determined location, altitude, speed, and heading.
 The app analyzes a given flight path and caches relevant map data and points of interest (POI), and displays these data during the flight, without in flight wifi.
 By downloading only the data relevant to a particular flightpath, cache sizes remain reasonable, allowing for a robust experience without an internet connection.

-The FCVS will be implemented into future versions of the app.

 ## Exploring Data with the FCVS